cryptNG/chainspeak/readme.md

 ## Our Vision

 Blockchain and cryptocurrencies promise a new era of transparency and ownership—but for most people, the learning curve is too steep.
-ChainSpeak’s goal is to bridge that gap.
+DeepThought’s goal is to bridge that gap.
 We want anyone, whether a novice or an experienced builder, to interact with decentralized networks as naturally as chatting with a friend ₍^. ̫.^₎.
 No complicated wallets.
 No command-line tools.
 Just type your request, and DeepThought handles the rest.

 ---